Permian - update through January 2018

-This interactive presentation contains the latest oil & gas production data from 10966 selected horizontal wells in the Permian (Texas & New Mexico) that started producing since 2010 (2009 for New Mexico), through January 2017.
+This interactive presentation contains the latest oil & gas production data from all 14,727 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2009/2010, through January.

 The ‘Advanced Insights’ presentation is displayed below:

 This “Ultimate recovery” overview shows the average production rate for these wells, plotted against their ultimate recovery.
 Wells are grouped by the quarter in which production started.

 While wells that started before 2015 are now at or below a level of 50 barrels of oil per day, recently completed wells are peaking near 700 barrels of oil per day in their first full calendar month on production.

 If you’re interested to see where all these wells are located, you can find them on a map, and colored by status, in the ‘Well status map’ (3rd tab).
 As usual, tooltips in the map give more info.